green-api/greenapi-integration-rocketchat/README.md

 2. Set up a domain name or static IP
 3. Configure SSL/TLS for secure communication
 4. Set the APP_URL environment variable to your public URL

+### ⚠️ Workspace Registration and Omnichannel Webhook

+When using `/greenapi.register-workspace`, please note that this command will override any existing webhook configuration in your Omnichannel settings.
+This is because Rocket.Chat only supports one webhook endpoint for Omnichannel integrations.
+If you have any existing webhook integrations, they will be replaced with the GREEN-API webhook configuration.

 ## App usage